TolikPylypchuk/SharpHook/docs/articles/about.md

 # About SharpHook

-SharpHook.
-Version 5.3.9.
-Created by Tolik Pylypchuk.
+SharpHook - created by Tolik Pylypchuk.

 ## Library Status

-I will maintain the library to keep up with the releases of libuiohook which uses a rolling release model - every commit to its `1.3` branch is considered stable.
 If you've noticed that this library hasn't gotten new commits in some time, rest assured that it's not abandoned!
 I'm not giving up on this library any time soon.

 ## Changelog